Sister Novelists - Review of Book by Devoney Looser

 Hmm, this is a brazen appeal to the popularity of Austen and the Brontës, in fact it's what called in marketing a "hard sell" ...but it's not very plausible.

 As for inspiring Walter Scott, he had the wisdom to write about Scotland, which he knew first hand and for which he had a deep passion.
-The Porters wrote about all sorts of places they had never visited.
+The Porters wrote about faraway lands, places they had never visited.
 That makes a difference.

 Putting aside this sales talk, undoubtedly Professor Looser has found and researched a considerable body of the Porter family letters that are of interest to scholars of the literature and history of the Regency period.
 The two sisters, Anna Maria and Jane, and their brother Robert Ker Porter (a painter, possibly the most talented of all of them) led eventful lives, went into society, and met prominent people.
 All this is worth investigating.
 There are things to learn here, and there are instances where light is shed on matters of some interest.